bekmeh/fr-filter/README.md

 # fr-filter

-This is a Filter API which can be used in two different ways.
+This is a Filter API which determines whether a resource matches certain criteria.

 ## Example Usage